IoannisMachaliotis/grvc_e_clustering/README.md

 # grvc_e_clustering
-This repository includes the ROS implemenatation of the the event-based clustering algorithm described in the paper "**Asynchronous Event-Based Clustering and Tracking for Intrusion Monitoring in UAS**".
+This repository includes the ROS implemenatation of the event-based clustering algorithm described in the paper "**Asynchronous Event-Based Clustering and Tracking for Intrusion Monitoring in UAS**".

 ## Publication
 In case you use this code, please cite the following [publication]():